MarsBased/marsbased-website-old/_posts/2015-09-21-Five-Reasons-Why-Your-Company-Should-Organise-an-Event.markdown

 Make sure you bring value to all the new contacts you make, and all else will follow.

 <img src="/images/blog/post23a.png" alt="Thanking sponsors at Startup Grind Barcelona" title="Thanking sponsors at Startup Grind Barcelona" class="img-center img-rounded img-responsive" />
-<p class="text-center img-footer"><small>At Startup Grind Barcelona first anniversary, we had 180 people to see our sponsors' logos.
+<p class="text-center img-footer"><small>At Startup Grind Barcelona first anniversary, we had our sponsors' logos in front of 180 people.
 Who doesn't want that?</small></p>

 ###2.
 It gives you media exposure###
 Even though there are lots of events going on, events are like startups: most of them fail.
 Therefore, we recommend waiting before you pitch the press too early.
 Instead, try building a solid event before marketing it.